-We do not compromise with your privacy.
+Our commitment to privacy.
 We design all of our products and services with your privacy in mind.
-We involve experts from various fields, including legal, security, engineering, product design and others to make sure that no decision is taken without respect for your privacy.
+We involve experts from various fields, including legal, security, engineering, product design and others to make sure that our decisions are taken with the utmost respect for your privacy.

-We work hard to keep your information secure We have teams dedicated to keeping your data safe and secure.
+Our commitment to security.
+We have teams dedicated to keeping your data safe and secure.
 We constantly update our security practices and invest in our security efforts to enhance the safety of your information.